-- role – different parts that performers take, including parents, children, doctors, teachers, construction workers, sailors, scientists, kings, queens etc.
+- role: different parts that performers take, such as parents, children, doctors, teachers, construction workers, sailors, scientists, kings, and queens.

-- transformation of space and objects – how spaces and objects can be transformed from one thing to another, through the actors' use of voice and body language
+- transformation of spaces and objects: how spaces and objects can be transformed from one thing to another through the actors’ use of voice and body language.

-- symbolic use of space and objects – how the actors pretend that space and objects are representative of something else
+- symbolic use of spaces and objects: how the actors pretend that spaces and objects are representative of something else.

-Refer to Dinham and Chalk (2018) and Sociodramatic play (emergent literacy) for more information.
+Refer to Dinham and Chalk (2018) for more information.

-Here are some ideas for dramatic tools or games that can be enriched with emergent literacy learning opportunities (adapted from Dinham and Chalk, 2018):
+Below are some ideas for dramatic tools or games that can be enriched with language learning opportunities (adapted from Dinham and Chalk, 2018).

 Social role playing

-- this is similar to sociodramatic play but with some more guidance from educators
+This approach is similar to sociodramatic play but includes more guidance from educators.

-- dramatic play areas – setting up the environment for different places or scenarios (e.g. home, zoo, garage, lab) with appropriate props, costumes and scenery
+Dramatic play areas are spaces set up for different places or scenarios (e.g. home, zoo, garage, lab) with appropriate props, costumes and scenery:

 - follow children’s role playing and model the language needed to describe objects, places, and people